camunda/camunda-docs/docs/product-manuals/zeebe/bpmn-workflows/call-activities/call-activities.md

-# Call Activities
+---
+id: call-activities
+title: "Call Activities"
+---

 A call activity (aka reusable subprocess) allows to call/invoke another workflow as part of this workflow.
-It is similar to an [embedded subprocess](/bpmn-workflows/embedded-subprocesses/embedded-subprocesses.html) but the workflow is externalized (i.e. stored as separated BPMN) and can be invoked by different workflows.
+It is similar to an [embedded subprocess](../embedded-subprocesses/embedded-subprocesses.md) but the workflow is externalized (i.e. stored as separated BPMN) and can be invoked by different workflows.

 ![call-activity](assets/call-activities-example.png)